Current Facts about Thai Yoga and Thai Massage Certification and Licensing

 - What do you need to know to practice Thai Healing Arts legally in the US?

 You will find all the answers right here!
-Forwarned as the subject deserves a good answer this post is a long one and you may need to read it more than once.
+Forewarned as the subject deserves a good answer this post is a long one and you may need to read it more than once.

 There are many therapists, especially in the US, who passionately argue for licensing.
-However this article is not about opinions and preferences, but strictly about facts and the legal side of massage vs. Thai Yoga Massage/ Thai Yoga/ Traditional Thai Massage and spiritual/energetically based healing arts in general.
+However this article is not about opinions and preferences, but strictly about facts and the legal side of massage vs. Traditional Thai Yoga Massage/ Thai Yoga/ Traditional Thai Massage and spiritual/energetically based, religious therapeutics, healing arts in general.

-Every practitioner of a healing art needs to be clear and to know the legal basis for the art they are practicing.
-We here at NAIC: Thai Yoga Center can not only answer the question but can provide a legal basis for you to practice anywhere!
+Every practitioner of a religious therapeutic healing art needs to be clear and to know the legal basis for the art they are practicing.
+We here at NAIC (Native American Indigenous Church Inc. Tribal Organization): Thai Yoga Center can not only answer the question but can provide a legal basis for you to practice anywhere!

 Certification versus licensing